sudosu404/tailnet-lib/docs/content/docs/troubleshooting.md

 3. If your container is using https add tsdproxy.scheme="https" to your container
 4. If case of self certificates also add tsdproxy.tlsvalidate=false
 5. Check if your firewall isn't blocking the traffic
 6. Add your container to the same TSDProxy docker network
 7. Disable autodetection with tsdproxy.autodetect="false" in your container
 8. Still having problems?
 Send a [Bug report](https://github.com/almeidapaulopt/tsdproxy/issues/new/choose)

+### Proxyies Files provider

+1. Configuration files are Case sensitive.
+[Verify your files](/docs/files/#proxy-list-file-options)

 {{% steps %}}